ignite/gex/readme.md

 ## Run In Development

-To manually run GEX, clone the `github.com/cosmos/gex` repository and then cd into the `gex` directory.
+To manually run GEX, clone the `github.com/ignite/gex` repository and then cd into the `gex` directory.
 Then to run GEX manually, type this command in a terminal window:

-`go run main.go`
+`go run main.go explorer`

 ## Contribute